sandysptra09/Snake-Game/README.md

 ## 📜 License

-MIT License – free to use for educational and development purposes.
+MIT License – free to use for educational and development purposes!

 ---